Lloyd Cole: 2010–2018: Broken Record, Standards and Selected Studies Vol. 1

-2019–present: Guesswork and On Pain
+Since 2019: Guesswork and On Pain

-The studio album Guesswork was released on 26 July 2019 by earMUSIC.
+Cole's eleventh studio album Guesswork was released on 26 July 2019 by earMUSIC.
 Recorded (mostly) in his attic studio in Massachusetts, Guesswork was produced by Cole and mixed by German producer Olaf Opal, with executive production from Chris Hughes.
 The record was mastered by Kai Blankenberg at Skyline Tonfabrik in Düsseldorf.
-The electronic sounding album also featured contributions from a.o.
-Fred Maher and former Commotions Blair Cowan and Neil Clark.
+The electronic sounding album also featured contributions from, among others, Fred Maher and former Commotions Blair Cowan and Neil Clark.
 It was preceded by the singles "Violins" and "Night Sweats".

-In 2021 Cleaning Out the Ashtrays – the 2009 collection of outtakes, alternative versions of his solo work, and cover versions – was released digitally.
+In 2021, Cleaning Out the Ashtrays – the 2009 collection of outtakes, alternative versions of his solo work, and cover versions – was released digitally.

-On 30 January 2023, Cole announced new studio album On Pain to be released on June 23, 2023.
-An album featuring eight songs recorded in Cole's attic and produced by Chris Merrick Hughes.
+On 30 January 2023, Cole announced his twelfth studio album On Pain to be released on 23 June 2023: an album featuring eight songs recorded in Cole's attic and produced by Chris Merrick Hughes.
 Four of the songs are co-written by founding Commotions members Blair Cowan and Neil Clark.

-Live performances

-In 2010 Cole formed a small ensemble consisting of American musicians Mark Schwaber and Matt Cullen and, in October and November of that year, completed a tour of Europe.
-Further tours of New Zealand and Australia and Europe followed in 2011.
-In autumn 2016, Cole undertook a short tour of the UK and Europe, titled 'The Retrospective', playing acoustic versions of songs written between 1983 and 1996.
+It was preceded by the upbeat single and music video "Warm by the Fire".
+It received 4-star reviews by Uncut, Mojo and AllMusic and it entered the UK Albums Chart at number 23.

+The second single "The Idiot" – released on 25 August 2023 – is a homage to David Bowie's and Iggy Pop's friendship during their Berlin era in the late 1970s.
+According to Clashmusic.com, the video for "The Idiot" is a touching vision of love and friendship, shot not in Berlin but in Toronto's legendary Horseshoe Bar.

+The first leg of the On Pain Tour started in Newcastle on October 6, 2023 and finished in Amsterdam on November 6.
+The show consisted of a semi-acoustic part and an electric part, both performed with Commotions co-founders Blair Cowan and Neil Clark, and Icelandic drummer Signy Jakobsdottir.

+On 8 December 2023, the Wolves Disco and Boogaloo Remixes single was released, featuring 'Wolves' remixes by Mogwai a.o.